basdirks/dragonfly/README.md

 ### Rules

 - The path must be unique.
-- The path must consist of one or more segments, each starting with a forward
+- The path must consist of one or more segments starting with a forward slash.
-slash.
 - The component must be defined.

 ### EBNF